schoolofdevops/openshift-labguide/chapters/replication.md

 #### Summary

-With **ReplicaSets** your application is now high available as well as scalable.
-However ReplicaSet by itself does not have the intelligence to trigger a rollout if you update the version.
+With **Replication Controllers** your application is now high available as well as scalable.
+However Replication Controller by itself does not have the intelligence to trigger a rollout if you update the version.
 For that, you are going to need a **deployment** which is something you would learn in an upcoming  lesson.